christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # tensor([ 0.7422, -0.9477, -0.2653], device='cuda:0', requires_grad=True)]
 ```

 All the parameters appear on the first GPU (cuda:0).
-Note that we transfered the full dataset to the GPU, while in most applications, it is not possible since the memory of the GPU is limited, we only transfer the batch.
+Note that we transfered the full dataset to the GPU, while in most applications, it is not possible since the memory of the GPU is limited, we only transfer the batch at each iteration.

 When the GPU has been used for training, it is a good practice to use it for inference on the test data as well, so we need to rewrite it to train batches of samples rather than samples indiviually: